wegowise/heroku-rds/README.md

 ### Optional Packages

 Commands involving data transfer support a progress bar using `pv`.
 Install `pv` to see the awesome.
-Most \*nix package managers have a pv
+Most package managers have a pv
 package:

     brew install pv      # OS X